HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configuringKeycloak.md

 [Keycloak](https://www.keycloak.org/) is an Open Source Identity and Access Management solution sponsored by [RedHat](https://www.redhat.com/en).

 Keycloak can be used to produce JWT Access Token for Domino REST API.
-Keycloak has many features like default configuration, use federation, identity brokering or social login.
+Keycloak has many features like default configuration, user federation, identity brokering or social login.
 Those are topics not covered here, you want to consult a [Keycloak Tutorial](https://duckduckgo.com/?q=keycloak+tutorial&ia=web) or the [Keycloak documentation](https://www.keycloak.org/documentation) to learn more.
 This page focuses on the settings required for Domino REST API.

 ## About this task